PayString/paystring-documentation/docs/best-practices.md

 * X25519 (should be supported for key exchange for any TLS-compliant application)

-Each of these curves provides 128 bits of security.
-For 192 bits security, use curve secp384r1.
+Each of these curves provides a 128-bit security level.
+For a 192-bit security level, use curve secp384r1.

 **Note:** Arguably, the extra security provided by P-384 is unnecessary, because the more efficient P-256 curve already provides security that cannot be broken through a sufficiently large accumulation of computing power.